 Famously, in 2017 there was a moment when the price of Bitcoin on Kraken was $17,212, but only $16,979 on Bitstamp—presenting an arbitrage opportunity.
 In that instance, an investor could potentially make $233 per Bitcoin by buying them on Bitstamp, and then quickly selling them on Kraken.

-While Bitcoin spreads aren’t always as wide as in the above example, there are times when other, less well-known forms of crypto could offer even wider gaps from exchange to exchange.
+While Bitcoin spreads aren’t always as wide as in the above example, there are times when other, less well-known forms of crypto could offer even wider gaps.
+Since cryptocurrency prices can vary from exchange to exchange, arbitrage opportunities can pop up, with thousands of cryptocurrencies trading on hundreds of exchanges for people investing in cryptocurrency.

 Start trading Bitcoin, Ethereum,